Protein cheesecake

 • To make the crust, crush up your protein cookies and measure out 1 3/4 cups of it and place it in a bowl.
 Add the melted butter and mix until combined.
 Transfer to the pan and press down into it.

 • In a mixing bowl, beat the cream cheese until smooth and fluffy.
-Add the yogurt, then the sugar, then the vanilla extract.
+Add the yogurt, then the sugar, eggs, and the vanilla extract.
 Gradually stir through the cornstarch, ensuring there are no clumps.

 • Transfer the cheesecake mixture to the prepared crust and bake for 60-70 minutes, or until the edges are set.